 To understand how crucial the function of the backflow preventer is, there are some key terms that need to be understood.

-A cross connection is any connection between a potable (drinkable) water system and any system containing non-potable water, pollutants, or toxins.
+A cross-connection occurs when there is a connection between a potable or drinkable water system and any system containing non-potable water, pollutants, or toxins.
 An example of where a cross-connection would exist is the piping between consumers’ water systems and an auxiliary water system, a cooling system, or an irrigation system.

 Backflow is defined as any unwanted reversal of the flow of liquids, solids, or gases in a piping system.
 Backflow in an irrigation application is when water from the sprinkler system travels “upstream” through the pipes and enters the potable water system through a cross-connection.